How to access aged care funding in Australia

 To be eligible for the CHSP, you need to be aged 65 years and over, or 50 years and over if you’re an Indigenous Australian.
 However, if you’re on a low income, homeless or at risk of being homeless, that age requirement is reduced to 50 years, or 45 years if you identify as an Indigenous Australian.
 You will also need to undergo an assessment to determine eligibility and the level of support you need.
 You can apply online or by calling 1800 200 422.

 Once you have met the eligibility requirements, you need to find a service provider, an organisation that delivers care and services to you at a subsidised price.
+CHSP will continue to operate until it transitions to the Support at Home program, no earlier than 1 July 2027.

 Residential aged care

-This type of aged care support is the best option for older people who have more intensive healthcare and personal care needs that mean they aren’t able to live in their own home.
+This type of aged care support may be the best option for older people who have more intensive healthcare and personal care needs that mean they aren’t able to live in their own home.
 In residential aged care, you don’t have to give up your needs and interests regarding social and emotional support either.
 That’s part of the deal.
 Residential aged care is also available for those who need short-term care, for example, respite care, to give family member carers some time out.

 As with all forms of aged care, the Commonwealth government funds residential aged care for all eligible people aged 65 plus (or 50 years and over for Indigenous Australians).
-To find out whether you’re eligible, you’ll need to apply for an assessment from an Aged Care Assessment Team (ACAT).
+To find out whether you’re eligible, you’ll need to apply for an aged care assessment.
 Regardless of your eligibility, you’ll pay the residential home a basic daily fee.
 Above that, the costs you’ll pay will depend on your financial situation.
-You can find out more about costs, or apply for subsidised residential aged care.

 FAQs